KENOSHA PUBLIC LIBRARY

 Users 18 years of age or older may request to disable filters during their library workstation session.
 Patrons are reminded that using computers in a public place carries certain responsibilities.
 All library users must continue to abide by all laws restricting free speech, as well as KPL Rules of Conduct while using computers in a public space.
 These rules are posted at every library location.

-- The Library provides wireless Internet access.
+The Library provides wireless Internet access.
 Patrons are responsible for configuring and protecting their own equipment.
-The Library’s wireless network is not secure and the Library is not responsible for any damages arising from its use.
+The Library's wireless network is an open public network and the Library is not responsible for any damages arising from its use.